-ASDA features the journalistic talents and unique perspectives of its members — as well as professionals in the dental community — throughout the year.
-We’re always looking for contributors or story ideas for the association’s print publications, Mouth and ASDA News, as well as its award-winning blog, Mouthing Off.
+ASDA features the journalistic talents and unique perspectives of its members throughout the year.
+We’re always looking for contributors and story ideas for the association’s print publications, Mouth and ASDA News, as well as its award-winning blog, Mouthing Off.

 Contributing is Easy

 Step 2: Write an original article and send it to your editor when complete (we’ll give you a deadline, word count, some tips and help you along the way).

-If you have any questions, please contact Kim Schneider, communications editor, or the ASDA Editor-in-Chief at Editor@ASDAnet.org.
+If you have any questions, please contact Kim Kelly, publications manager.

 Download the Author Handbook for more detailed instructions and tips for writing, editing and submitting content for an ASDA publication.